 Keeping in mind that apart from the fact that a complete sunk cost laid out at the outset of the application is not recoverable, a rejection will impact future applications.
 Thus it is essential that an agent, consultant or Concessionaire is transparent with their client on the percentage of their success rate.

-The firm is has offices based in Dubai and Malta.
+The firm has its offices based in Dubai and Malta.

-Read about the updated and ever-growing list of the Malta passport visa-free countries for 2019.
+Read about the updated and ever-growing list of the Malta passport visa-free countries.

 Explore your opportunities with the Malta Individual Investor Program (IIP) with Wahaat as your immigration advisors for the future for your family.